alesti/cluster-in-a-box/tools.md

 ## Workshop?

 I am not sure if it would be satisfying to build this on the kitchen table.
-It would be possible, yes.
+It would be possible, besides the aluminium cuts.

 ## Measureing